ziyao233/limine/PROTOCOL.md

 `TTBR1_EL1` points to the bootloader-provided higher half page tables.
-For base revision 0, `TTBR0_EL1` points to the bootloader-provided identity mapping page tables, and is unspecified for all other base revisions and can thus be freely used by the kernel.
+For base revision 0, `TTBR0_EL1` points to the bootloader-provided identity mapping page tables, and is unspecified for all other base revisions and can thus be freely used by the executable.

 If booted by EFI/UEFI, boot services are exited.